adcichowski/adcichowski/README.md

   <img src="https://github.com/adcichowski/adcichowski/blob/main/pictures/linkedin.svg" width="32.5">
   </a>
 <p>
 My name is Adam.
 I am working online pharmacy Gemini in Gdańsk.
 In the future I want to be a front-end developer, now I working hard and improve my skills.
-My hobby is programming and playingWorld of Warcraft  to get clean in the brain, after a day.</p>
+Despite normal work in a week, I spend a lot of time programming to get knowledge and experience.</p>
 <ul>
 <li>💬- You can easily write me any question you want </li>
 <li>🔥- Day after the day I just improve knowledge myself to be better </li>